Last updated on March 12, 2026

 Natural Order

 Natural Order can allow you to trade a smaller green creature for any in your deck.
-This can be a great way to grab a finisher like Craterhoof Behemoth or End-Raze Forerunners.
+This can be a great way to grab a finisher like Craterhoof Behemoth or Atraxa, Grand Unifier, and it's a mainstay of Vintage Cube.

 Triumph of the Hordes